 of Veterinary Medicine)

-For added ear health and maintenance support, natural remedies such as Ear Dr. and regular ear cleaning with a natural product such as Clenzor is suggested.
+For added ear health and maintenance support, natural remedies such as Ear Dr. and regular ear cleaning with a natural product such as Novalsan is suggested.
 The middle and inner ear should be cleaned by professional groomers only.

 Note that some dog ear cleaning products can cause the ear to become dry dur to the chemicals it contains.
 Ask your veterinarian to recommend the right frequency and approach for your dog.